voltbro/Arduino/README.md

 ## Description

 These are "firmware" sketches for embedded TurtleBro Arduino compatible controller.
 LOAD for servos.
 LED for FASTLed lib and parktronik sample.
-And JOY is for Arduino compatible joystik JoyBro
+And JOY is for Arduino compatible joystik JoyBro.

 ## Setup

-For uploading this sketches to embedded Arduino you need to make new ROS-library for Arduino on TurtleBro RaspberyPI:
+For uploading this sketches to embedded Arduino you need to make new ROS-library for Arduino on TurtleBro's RaspberyPI:
 ```
 cd
 rosrun rosserial_arduino make_libraries.py